abc-rp/dob/docs/ontology.md

 The general structure is as follows:

 * The property being described would fall under `ssn:Property`.
 This would link to the relevant `sosa:FeatureOfInterest` and `prov:Activity`.
+Which is of course all economcially captured by dob:Result.
 A working list of properties is available in [Predefined Instances](#predefined-instances)
 * Basic numerical properties (such as height) are described using QUDT.
 For example, the height of a window would look like:

 ```turtle